Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-who ever goes on about will weston next is gettin batterd by Gary neville and Jayesh !
+Jayesh likes to mess with the missionary man.

-Updated on: [25/8/2025]
+Updated on: [26/8/2025]
 <!-- #jokeEnd -->